 It is well-known that every Weinstein domain can be broken down into Weinstein handles, or equivalently, every Weinstein domain admits a Weinstein handle decomposition.
-In Section \ref{subsect Weinstein handle decomposition}, we defined the notion of Weinstein handle decomposition, which we use in the present paper.
+In Section \ref{subsect Weinstein handle decomposition}, we defined the notion of Weinstein handle decomposition that we use in the present paper.

 We recall that Definition \ref{def handle decomposition} defines a handle decomposition of $M$ as a collection of handles and gluing information of them.
-In other words, a handle decomposition of $M$ explains how to construct $M$ as an attachment of handles to a unique $0$ handle.
+In other words, a handle decomposition of $M$ explains how to construct $M$ as an attachment of handles.
 In the context, constructing $M$ actually means that constructing a smooth manifold which is diffeomorphic to $M$, i.e., Definition \ref{def handle decomposition} is defined up to diffeomorphisms.

 As similar to Definition \ref{def handle decomposition}, we define a handle decomposition of a Weinstein domain $W$ as a collection of Weinstein handles together with gluing information.
-Thus, a Weinstein handle decomposition of $W$ gives a Weinstein domain which is equivalent to $W$.
+Thus, a Weinstein handle decomposition of $W$ constructs a Weinstein domain by gluing Weinstein handles, which is equivalent to $W$.
 Before defining the notion of a Weinstein handle decomposition, we discuss which equivalence we consider in the current paper.

 A technical difficulty of studying Weinstein domains arises from the incompleteness of Weinstein domains.
 In order to resolve the difficulty, one could take the symplectic completions of them.
 For more details, we refer the reader to \cite[Section 11]{CE}.
-Based on this, we define the equivalence as follows.

-\begin{definition} We say that two Weinstein domains are {\em equivalent} to each other if their symplectic completions are exact symplectomorphic. \end{definition} We note that if two finite type Weinstein manifolds are symplectomorphic, then they are exact symplectomorphic by \cite[Theorem 11.2]{CE}.
+Based on this, we define the equivalence as follows: \begin{definition} We say that two Weinstein domains are {\em equivalent} to each other if their symplectic completions are exact symplectomorphic. \end{definition} We note that if two finite type Weinstein manifolds are symplectomorphic, then they are exact symplectomorphic by \cite[Theorem 11.2]{CE}.